microsoft/pxt-arcade/docs/courses/csintro3/events/update.md

-# Activity: On Game Update Interval
+# Activity: On Update Interval

 In the previous lesson, the ``||game:on game update||`` event was used to handle events that should occur every time the game updates.